By Makenzie Way, University of Pennsylvania Carey Law School

 Research a wide range of law firms in your desired geographic areas (remember New York hires the most, yet other states still exist you know).
-Consider big firms, medium firms, small firms and boutique or specialty firms.
+Consider big firms, medium firms, small firms, and boutique or specialty firms.
 The wider the net you can cast, the better.
-Document the firm names, practice areas, strengths, recruiting contact information and application deadlines.
+Document the firm names, practice areas, strengths, recruiting contact information, and application deadlines.
 Most importantly, set a timeline for applying.
-If you strike our, simply keep expanding your geographic search.
+If you strike out, simply keep expanding your geographic search.

 Think beyond law firms